shopgate-professional-services/ext-variant-images/README.md

 - `imageCharacteristic (string)`: Name of the characteristic that will be shown as an image (e.g. "Color").
 - `imageSize (number)`: The size of the image in pixel.
 - `selectedColor (string)`: The border color of a selected characteristic.
+- `showLableBeneathImage (boolean)`: true/false Whether the Label is shown beneath the image or not.

 ## Example configuration